-For 2000, the Committee authorized stock option grants to selected officers of the Company and its subsidiaries.
-All options granted for 2000 are for 10 year terms with an exercise price equal to the market price on the date of grant, and become exercisable after one year of continued employment following the grant date.
-Executive officers received option grants for 2000 ranging from 1,210 shares to 30,000 shares (see "Option Grants in Last Fiscal Year").
+For 2001, the Committee authorized stock option grants to selected officers of the Company and its subsidiaries.
+All options granted for 2001 are for 10 year terms with an exercise price equal to the market price on the date of grant, and become exercisable after one year of continued employment following the grant date.
+Executive officers received option grants for 2001 ranging from 2,910 shares to 40,000 shares (see "Option Grants in Last Fiscal Year").

 In December, 2000, the Committee concluded that the stock options under the Stock Incentive Plan had become unattractive, and therefore the programme did not accomplish its intended purpose of attracting and retaining executive personnel, motivating executive personnel and providing incentive compensation that is competitive with those of other major corporations.
 The Committee further concluded that it was of the utmost importance to expediently ensure that executive personnel was retained and motivated.
-The Committee received advice from an independent compensation consultant, and thereafter offered optionees the opportunity to cancel the options granted 1997, 1998 and 1999 against (i) a grant by the Company to the optionee of a number of restricted stock units relating to the Company's shares ("RSUs") representing 30 percent of the number of options cancelled, and (ii) a commitment by the Company to grant to the optionee, under the terms and conditions of the Stock Incentive Plan, a number of Stock options, corresponding to 20 percent of the number of options cancelled, which will be issued on June 18, 2001, with an exercise date of June 18, 2002.
-The exercise price will be equal to the market price on June 18, 2001.
+The Committee received advice from an independent compensation consultant, and thereafter offered optionees the opportunity to cancel the options granted 1997, 1998 and 1999 against (i) a grant by the Company to the optionee of a number of restricted stock units relating to the Company's shares ("RSUs") representing 30 percent of the number of options cancelled, and (ii) a commitment by the Company to grant to the optionee, under the terms and conditions of the Stock Incentive Plan, a number of Stock options, corresponding to 20 percent of the number of options cancelled, which were granted on June 18, 2001, with an exercise date of June 18, 2002.
+The exercise price was equal to the market price on June 18, 2001.

 The RSU's will vest after three years and are conditional upon the optionee not having given notice of termination of employment prior to such date.
-The RSU's are otherwise subject to the same terms and conditions applicable under the Stock Incentive Plan as the cancelled options.
+The RSU's are otherwise subject to the same terms and conditions applicable to the cancelled options under the Stock Incentive Plan.